Cur Non Travel Wine Glass Logo Icon

 Let’s Roll.

-I create tours for open-minded travelers that would like to join me in Europe to be a part of a culinary adventure inspired by Curnonksy.
+Our tours are created for open-minded travelers that would like to join us in Europe to be a part of a culinary adventure inspired by Curnonksy.
 Our programs have an “insiders” flavor, utilize various modes of travel, and no two are ever the same.

 The Cur Non project

-I’ve been hanging around in the wine importing business for over thirty years.
-Over those 3+ decades, I’ve eaten, imbibed, and traveled - a lot.
-Along the way, I’ve been fortunate to live a life that didn’t require much of a demarcation line between regular life and work life.
+We’ve been hanging around in the wine importing business for a combined fifty years.
+Over those 3+ decades, we’ve eaten, imbibed, and traveled - a lot.
+Along the way, we’ve been fortunate to live a life that didn’t require much of a demarcation line between regular life and work life.

 The real treasure of all that yeoman’s work has been connecting with people that have a similar mindset.
-From the hundreds of winemakers to thousands of customers I’ve shaken hands with over the years, one thing has always remained the same -
+From the hundreds of winemakers to thousands of customers we’ve met over the years, one thing has always remained the same -

-I like to introduce, and be introduced to, good humans.
+We like to introduce you, and be introduced to, good humans.

-Now I want to take the show on the road in a way that is respectful of the environment, totally unique, and from time to time, spontaneous.
-I want to gather people looking to put a few new stamps in their passports, connect us to like-minded people doing unique and interesting things, and in the process, smudge the line between work and pleasure.
+Now, it’s time to take the show on the road in a way that is respectful of the environment, totally unique, and from time to time, spontaneous.
+We want to gather people looking to put a few new stamps in their passports, connect with like-minded people doing unique and interesting things, and in the process, smudge the line between work and pleasure.

-Who’s ready to be a 21st century gastronomade with me?
+Who’s ready to be a 21st century gastronomade with us?

 Two men walking along a dirt path in a vineyard, with a large tree and a stone building on the right, under a partly cloudy sky.